 Think about Money

 Being a single parent can be hard on many levels, including financially.
-If money is a worry, think about ways you can cut costs, before, during and after the move.
+If money is a worry, think about ways you can cut costs, before, during and after moving to New York City alone.
 Curb extra spending like going to the movies or out to dinner for a while to save for the move.
 Plan on keeping packing supply costs down: Reuse boxes by asking friends and family to keep any they might have for you.
 Visit liquor stores and big box stores to see if you can score some.
 Instead of packing peanuts, or bubble wrap, consider using newspapers and clothing and linens to pack your things.
 And before the move, consider selling items you may not need in the new home.
 It will give you extra cash and you avoid paying for those items to be moved.

 Both for your sake and theirs, have a good attitude about the move.
 It will make the transition easier for everyone.
 After all, it’s a new adventure and who knows what new opportunities and friends.
 Who knows what the move will bring?
 So smile and enjoy the adventure.